HeavyMedl/lists/README.md

 <a name='foldr'/>
 ### foldr : x -> [x]|str -> f -> x
 ------
-**Description**: Variable returned reducing right to left by applying a binary operator function (f) on a starting variable (x), known as the accumulator, and an Array of variables or String
+**Description**: Variable returned reducing right to left by applying a binary operator function (f) on a starting Variable (x), known as the accumulator, and an Array of Variables or String

-**Signature Definition**: Give arg 1 a starting variable (usually a right identity of the binary operator); Give arg 2 an Array of variables or a String; Give arg 3 a function (binary operator); Get a variable.
+**Signature Definition**: Give arg 1 a starting Variable (usually a right identity of the binary operator); Give arg 2 an Array of Variables or a String; Give arg 3 a Function (binary operator); Get a Variable.

 **Example Usage**: